Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: The case of even twist knots

 Consequently, the fact that $\Re(S)(\mathbf{y^0}) = - \mathrm{Vol}(S^3 \setminus K_n)$ is proven like in the proof of Lemma \ref{lem:-vol}, using the particular form of $S$ stated in Fact 2, and the fact that at the complete angle structure, $ -e^{y^0_U}=z^0_U = z^0_V = -e^{-y^0_V}$ is the complex shape of both tetrahedra $U$ and $V$.

-The rest of the statements in Section \ref{sec:vol:conj} (Lemma \ref{lem:maximum} and Proposition \ref{prop:compact:contour:S:SPM} to Proposition \ref{prop:all:contour:S'b}) are proven in exactly the same way, using the new notations defined at the beginning of this proof.
+The rest of the statements in Section \ref{sec:vol:conj} (Lemma \ref{lem:maximum} and Proposition \ref{prop:compact:contour:S:SPM} to Proposition \ref{prop:all:contour:S'b}) are proven in exactly the same way, using the new {notation} defined at the beginning of this proof.

 Notably, we obtain the following asymptotic behaviour for $\mathfrak{J}_{X_n}(\hbar,0)$:

 \end{proof}